edbzn/dotfiles/README.md

 ## Shell History Backup

 Preserve your command history across machines!
-Your shell history is automatically backed up and restored.
+Your shell history is automatically backed up and restored, **with automatic filtering of sensitive information**.

 ### Backup Your History